-- 10. A panel, consisting of a minimum of 3 secondary Head teachers (or their designated representative), will meet once a month (or as necessary) to ensure prompt and fair allocation of young people to schools.
-Heads will be notified of their designated meetings at the beginning of the academic year, - 11.
-The Head of Education Services or another designated LA Officer will chair the panel. - 12.
-In the event that the placement decision is not unanimous, the designated Head teachers will decide. - 13.
-Where a young person is known to a particular service or agency, an officer with knowledge of that young person will be invited to the panel, or a short written statement may be submitted. - 14.
-The membership of the panel can include as necessary, a representative of children's social care, educational psychology service, youth offending service, children missing education, children in care, the police and any other relevant professional supporting a case.
+- 6. A panel, consisting of all secondary Head teachers (or their designated representative), will meet once a month (or as necessary) to ensure prompt and fair allocation of young people to schools. - 7.
+The Head of Admissions and School Organisation or another designated LA Officer will chair the panel.

+- 8. Where a young person is known to a particular service or agency, an officer with knowledge of that young person will be invited to the panel, or a short written statement may be submitted. - 9.
+The membership of the panel will include a representative of children's social care, educational psychology service, youth offending service, children missing education, children in care, the police and any other relevant professional supporting a case.